The Benefits of Vitamin B3

 That’s no surprise: Vitamin Bs are one of the top five most popular vitamins and have eight different kinds: B1, B2, B3, B5, B6, B7, B9, B12.
 Wonder why there’s no B4, B8, B10, or B11?
 When they were discovered, they were thought of as vitamin Bs but were later renamed when researchers realized they weren’t actually vitamins but other chemical entities.
 This is common with vitamins, as many discoveries and names evolve with time.
 Vitamin B7, or biotin, for example, was once known as vitamin H.

-Vitamin B3 is critical for the role it plays in the body’s metabolism, specifically because vitamin B3 is a precursor to NAD+, or nicotinamide adenine dinucleotide, a coenzyme so important for the body that humans can’t live without it.
+Vitamin B3 is critical for the role it plays in the body’s metabolism, specifically because vitamin B3 is a precursor to NAD+, or nicotinamide adenine dinucleotide, a critical coenzyme found in every cell in your body

 Vitamins are organic compounds required by the body that humans get from the diet.
 They are required for biological functions.
 Each form of vitamin B is chemically different from the other but they’re all water-soluble, meaning they dissolve in water but are excreted in urine when there’s an excess amount of the vitamin, i.e., when your body has enough of it.
 Each vitamin B provides various benefits and reactions throughout the body, some of which work together.
-For example, B9, or folate, is critical for and during periods of rapid cell growth (like pregnancy) and B1.
 Vitamin Bs are found across a variety of foods, and vitamin B3 is found in meat and poultry as well as dairy products, eggs, and whole grains.

 The Vitamin B3 Basics